danielsomerfield/apigee-tutorial/index.md

 - Service implementation: groovy running under Java 8
 - Server: embedded jetty

+### Pipeline / Deployment
+- Delivery Pipeline: Snap
+- Backend Hosting: Heroku
+- API Hosting: Apigee

 ### Caveats
 - Because SnapCI doesn't allow you to export or check in pipeline info (AFAIK) that will not be part of my source tree
 - Private keys should never go in a public repo (arguably, any repo), so I'm not going to check them in.
 Although this is a challenging problem, I will leave it as a problem for another time.
 I will provide instructions for generating them.
 If located in the specified position on the file system, everything should just work.

 ### Assumptions